Motherboard ID Reading and Viewing

 , the jumper needs to be removedCAN Configuration and ID Search

-- If you need to use CAN, please confirm that your host computer has performed CAN configuration.
+- If you need to use CAN, make sure your host computer has performed CAN configuration

-NoticePlease ensure the motherboard is connected to the host computer before performing the following operations.
+NotesMake sure the mainboard is connected to the host computer before proceeding with the following operations

-warningPlease make sure the CAN network of the host computer, the CAN rate of the bridge motherboard, and the rate of the CAN tool board are completely consistent.
+warningMake sure the CAN network of the host computer, the CAN speed of the bridge mainboard, and the CAN tool board speed are completely consistent

-- Before searching for the CAN ID, please first connect to SSH.
+- Before searching for CAN ID, please connect to SSH

-- Please ensure that the UTOC is connected or the CAN bridge firmware is flashed on the motherboard, and ensure that the data cable connecting the host computer has data transmission capability.
+- Make sure you have connected the UTOC or have flashed the CAN bridge firmware on the mainboard, and ensure that the data line connected to the host computer has data transmission functionality

 lsusb

-to search for devices, which will result in one of the following scenarios:- If entering
+to search for devices, and one of the following situations will occur- Entering

 lsusb